FOXF Bronstein, Gewirtz & Grossman LLC Announces that Fox Factory Holding Corp. Investors with Substantial Losses Have Opportunity to Lead Class Action Lawsuit!

-Attorney Advertising--Bronstein, Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against Fox Factory Holding Corp. (“Fox Factory” or “the Company”) (NASDAQ: FOXF) and certain of its officers.
+NEW YORK, Feb.
+23, 2024 /PRNewswire/ -- Attorney Advertising-- Bronstein, Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against Fox Factory Holding Corp. ("Fox Factory" or "the Company") (NASDAQ: FOXF) and certain of its officers.

 Class Definition: